Pro-Government Militias and Conflict

 - Cohen, D. K., & Nordås, R. (2015).
 Do states delegate shameful violence to militias?
 Patterns of sexual violence in recent armed conflicts.
 Journal of Conflict Resolution, 59(5), 877–898.

 - Daly, S. Z. (2016).
 Organized violence after civil war: The geography of recruitment in Latin America.
-New York: Cambridge University Press.
+Cambridge studies in comparative politics.
+Cambridge University Press.

 - Donahue, J. D., & Zeckhauser, R. (2011).
 Collaborative governance: Private roles for public goals in turbulent times.
-Princeton, NJ: Princeton University Press.
+Princeton University Press.

 - Dowdle, A. J. (2007).
 Civil wars, international conflicts and other determinants of paramilitary strength in sub-Saharan Africa.
 Small Wars & Insurgencies, 18(2), 161–174.